Sport in Slovenia: Association football

 The highest level of association football in Slovenia is the Slovenian PrvaLiga, which consists of ten teams.
-The Slovenia national football team have qualified for the FIFA World Cup on two occasions (2002 and 2010), and the UEFA European Championship once (2000).
-Notable Slovenian international players include Samir Handanović, Milivoje Novaković, Josip Iličić, Boštjan Cesar, Jan Oblak, Bojan Jokić, Valter Birsa, Brane Oblak, Danilo Popivoda, Srečko Katanec, Džoni Novak, and Zlatko Zahovič.
+The Slovenia national football team have qualified for two FIFA World Cups (2002 and 2010) and two UEFA European Championships (2000 and 2024).
+Notable Slovenian international players include Samir Handanović, Milivoje Novaković, Josip Iličić, Benjamin Šeško, Boštjan Cesar, Jan Oblak, Bojan Jokić, Valter Birsa, Brane Oblak, Danilo Popivoda, Srečko Katanec, Džoni Novak, and Zlatko Zahovič.

 Basketball

-The highest level of basketball is the Premier A Slovenian Basketball League.
-The Slovenian national basketball team has appeared in three FIBA World Cups (2006, 2010, 2014) and fourteen EuroBasket tournaments, highlighted by a fourth-place finish in 2009 and the gold medal in 2017.
+The highest level of basketball in Slovenia is the Slovenian Basketball League.
+The Slovenia national basketball team has appeared in four FIBA World Cups (2006, 2010, 2014 and 2023) and fifteen EuroBasket tournaments, highlighted by a fourth-place finish in 2009 and the gold medal in 2017.
 Notable Slovenian basketball players include Goran Dragić, Zoran Dragić, Luka Dončić, Sasha Vujačić, Radoslav Nesterović, Vlatko Čančar, Beno Udrih, Matjaž Smodiš, Marko Milič, Ivo Daneu, Peter Vilfan, Vinko Jelovac, Aljoša Žorga, Primož Brezec, Boštjan Nachbar, Sani Bečirović and Jaka Lakovič.

 Ice hockey

 The highest level of ice hockey is the Slovenian Ice Hockey Championship.
-The Slovenia men's national ice hockey team has competed at 28 Ice Hockey World Championships between 1993 and 2022, with 9 appearances in top division.
+The Slovenia men's national ice hockey team has participated in 31 Ice Hockey World Championships between 1993 and 2025, including 11 appearances in the highest division.
 One of Slovenia's most notable athletes is Anže Kopitar, who plays for the Los Angeles Kings of the National Hockey League.
 In 2012, Kopitar became the first Slovenian to win the Stanley Cup and tied as the top scorer of the respective playoffs.
-Other notable Slovenian hockey players include Robert Kristan, Jan Muršak, David Rodman, Marcel Rodman, Rok Tičar, Žiga Pance, Žiga Jeglič, Tomaž Vnuk, Dejan Kontrec and Bojan Zajc.
+Other notable Slovenian hockey players include Robert Kristan, Jan Muršak, David Rodman, Marcel Rodman, Rok Tičar, Žiga Pance, Žiga Jeglič, Tomaž Vnuk, and Dejan Kontrec.

 Handball

 Handball is a popular sport in Slovenia.
-The Slovenia men's national handball team has participated at ten World Championships, and its best achievement is third place at the 2017 Championship.
-The national team has also made thirteen appearances at the European Championships and was the runner-up of the 2004 edition, which was held in Slovenia.
+The Slovenia men's national handball team has participated at eleven World Championships, and its best achievement is third place at the 2017 Championship.
+The national team has also made fourteen appearances at the European Championships and was the runner-up of the 2004 edition, which was held in Slovenia.

 RK Celje won the EHF Champions League in 2004, when they beat SG Flensburg-Handewitt in the final.
 Other notable Slovenian teams are RD Slovan, which reached the final of the 1980–81 European Cup, RK Gorenje and RK Koper.

 Rugby union

-Rugby union is a growing sport in Slovenia which is governed by Rugby Zveza Slovenije (Rugby Union of Slovenia).
-The Slovenia national rugby union team is currently ranked 43rd by World Rugby.
-There are also many active local clubs, including RAK Olimpija, RFC Bezigrad and RK Ljubljana.
+Rugby union is a growing sport in Slovenia, which is governed by the Rugby Union of Slovenia (Rugby zveza Slovenije).
+In January 2025, the Slovenia national rugby union team was ranked 82nd in the World Rugby rankings.
+There are also many active local clubs, including RAK Olimpija, RFC Bežigrad and RK Ljubljana.